 eCITATION® was conceived and developed as a solution to this manual process.
 With the advent of eCITATION®, a LEO may now enter citation information using a mobile data computer (MDC) in the patrol car and print out the citation to give to the recipient.
 The information is transmitted almost immediately and is available for access by the local CSC office, the official court record keeper.
 North Carolina is the first state to implement such a system.
 Two major benefits are time savings for both LEAs and CSC offices and the elimination of multiple data entry.
 LEOs can then spend more time on the streets, and clerks can better respond to court customers.
 As legislative mandates are given and user requests are evaluated, the AOC will continue to enhance the application in order to better serve the needs of the users.

 eCITATION® was developed as a joint venture between the NC Administrative Office of the Courts (AOC) and the NC State Highway Patrol.
 Significant funding was also provided by the Governor's Highway Safety Fund and the Governor's Crime Commission.
 During October 1999 through September 2001, a pilot project was conducted in Cumberland County, and after a successful pilot, eCITATION® was implemented in all 100 counties.
-As of July 2011:
+Currently:

 While the AOC provides eCITATION® software at no cost to participating courts and LEAs, implementation, eCITATION® requires the following components: